-We’re particularly fond of straw that has been steamed to kill weed seeds and chopped into finer particle sizes, such as the Garden Straw sold through our Epic Gardening shop.
+We’re particularly fond of straw that undergoes an all-natural process that filters out wheat and weed seeds, such as the Garden Straw sold through our Epic Gardening shop.
 The finer sizes that it’s been chopped and split to create make the application incredibly easy, and it’s virtually dust-free.
 Some livestock supply companies also produce weed-free straw, but it may include wheat or barley seeds, which means you may end up with unexpected wheat or barley plants in your garden.

 Unless you’re doing active composting, hay mulch might be the least desirable straw out there because it contains the most seeds from weeds and invasive plants compared to the other aforementioned mulch types.
 Pure hay is often used to feed livestock and is sourced from farmers and ranchers who have a surplus on hand.

 Although it breaks down easily, mulching with hay can unintentionally steal nutrients from your garden because of the quantities of weed seeds that may be contained therein.
 As weeds grow, they pull nutrients away from other plants.

 If you don’t mind pulling weeds often, hay might be an acceptable option for your garden.
 If weeding time doesn’t appeal to you, try one of the other mulch materials mentioned here.